sadra-hatami/Mathematics-Toolbox/README.md

 Contributions, suggestions, bug reports, and feature requests are welcome.

-If you have ideas to improve the project, feel free to open an Issue or submit a Pull Request.
+Feel free to open an Issue or submit a Pull Request.

 ---